LostTrailBreaker/Unpatched-and-GLOG/Game Design/MOSAICs/DEPLETION.md

 # Cal's Modified Version of Depletion

 with items that you have a lot of (like arrows, throwing knives, that kind of stuff), roll every time you use it.
-If the result of the roll is at or under the
+If the result of the roll is at or under the amount you are noted to have (start with 6), you gain an X. As per **Triple X Depletion**, once you have 3 X's, you run out of the item.